KonradinG/sem5-pw-cis/README.md

 - ✅ SBOM generation (CycloneDX format, monthly)
 - ✅ GitHub Security tab integration (SARIF upload)

+### SBOM generation

+The SBOM is generated in CI using Anchore's `sbom-action` and written to `sbom/sbom-cyclonedx.json`.
+The folder `sbom/` is tracked in the repo so the action has a valid destination path.

 ## Planned Enhancements

 - Static Application Security Testing (SAST)